An introduction to Hugging Face transformers for NLP

 As you will be acutely aware, data scientists and machine learning teams spend a lot of time and effort in tidying up their data and getting it in shape.
 According to Anaconda’s 2021 State of Data Science survey, respondents said that they spend a whopping 39% of their time on data preparation and data cleansing, which is more than the amount of time spent on model training, selection, and deployment combined.

 During this data preparation process, however, bumps in the road of manual processing such as human error can knock you off course and cause you to mess up your model entirely.
 While this isn’t something that is guaranteed to happen, the more time you spend processing your data, the higher the likelihood of it happening.
 Given that you must constantly process new datasets (and in some cases re-process older ones) you should think about establishing a pipeline that can automatically process your data for you.

 With Qwak, it is possible to run your data cleaning and other MLOps processes in a dedicated pipeline.
-You can then train your Hugging Face model in the same process, see how it performs over time, and deploy your model into production.
+You can then train your Hugging Face model in the same process, deploy your model into production and see how the deployed model performs over time.

 Qwak is a leading ML platform that enables teams to take their models and transform them into well-engineered products.
 Our cloud-based platform removes the friction from ML development and deployment while enabling fast iterations, limitless scaling, and customizable infrastructure.